 Can I get a credit card with an IVA?

-You must also get written permission from your insolvency practitioner (IP) if you want to take out more than £500 worth of credit during your IVA.
+You must get written permission from your insolvency practitioner (IP) if you want to take out more than £500 worth of credit during your IVA.

 How can I improve my credit score after an IVA?